 If you just try red color and the plant grows 30 cm, did it help or not?

-If you use a new potting soil and the flowers grew to 15 cm, did the potting soil help or not.
+If you use a new potting soil and the flowers grow to 15 cm, did the potting soil help or not?

-A plant’s flower in normal, regular soil grows to 10 cm, so the new potting so did help.
+A plant’s flower in normal, regular soil grows to 10 cm, so the new potting soil did help.

-The control is the same subject that does not get the test done to it.
+The control is the same subject that does not receive the test done on it.
 It is used as a standard or comparison against the tested subjects.

-Use this to help: Which subject was not tested on, that is the normal, regular one.
-It will be the same subject (like the plant) but not tested on.
-The plant is grown under normal light or in the normal, regular soil.
+Use this to help: Thesubject was not tested with the IV, that is the normal, regular one.
+It will be the same subject (like the plant), but not tested on.
+The plant is grown under normal light or in normal, regular soil.

-Everything must be held constant but the one thing you are testing.
-For our examples with plants, constants would be water, sunlight, temperature, the same kind of plants, the same age.
+Everything must be held constant, but the one thing you are testing.
+For our examples with plants, the constants would be water, sunlight, temperature, and the same kind/size/age of plants.

 Practice what you learned